FitDear Earth, we’re screwed.

 Strength training is nothing more than you fighting gravity.
 If what you do helps you fight gravity’s pull on your bones, then you’re strength training.

-For 99.99% of the population, this is a myth.
+For 99.99% of the population, this is a fitness myth you should ignore.
 In fact, training every body part in some capacity three times a week is more effective in terms of fat loss, muscle building, and general fitness.

 When an online coaching client starts with me, 99% of them start with full body workouts three times a week.
 Beyond saving time, my clients hit the major muscle groups more often, which elicits more stimulus to the bigger muscle groups, and forces their body to adapt more quickly than if they worked only one group every day.